TIP OF THE DAY

-Watercolor painting terms
+Watercolor glossary of painting terms

 This watercolor glossary is made up of terms I have used on this web site.
 It is not exhaustive and is based on my own definitions as I explain the terms to my students.